Fish Oil Processing

 Raw materials

 Desmet has extensive experience in processing a wide range of fish oils for food and feed applications.
 Our technologies are designed to handle different oil qualities and origins, transforming them into refined products that meet strict requirements in terms of purity, nutritional value and safety.
-Fish oils can be sourced from species such as sardine, tuna, anchovy and mackerel, and are processed to comply with the highest food and feed quality standards.
+Fish oils can be sourced from species such as anchovy, sardine, tuna and mackerel, and are processed to comply with the highest food and feed quality standards.

 Key proprietary equipment

 Our fish oil refining processes use advanced proprietary equipment designed to the highest industry standards, ensuring high-quality end products.
-Key proprietary equipment includes bleachers, deodorizers, nano neutralization and fractionation systems.
+Key proprietary equipment includes bleachers, deodorizers, nano neutralization and complete fractionation systems.
 This equipment is integrated into complete fish oil refineries, which are fully and carefully designed by the Desmet engineering teams.

 Nano Neutralization